jkkelly/Inversion_discovery_analysis/README.md

    	python Pi.by.region.py [inv_ID] ---> [inv_ID].pairwise.pi.genomic_windows.txt, [inv_ID].AA_AD_DD.pi.genomic_windows.txt.gz (64 of each file)

+Four programs analyze expression variation of genes

+1. Retrieve read counts from the original mapping of RNAseq reads to the genomes

+	python reads.per.plant.py ---> raw.reads.per.plant.txt

+2. Perform a linear regression of standardized expression level of each F2 within each cross for each gene using the count of the alternative allele as the independent variable.

+      python Test.all.genes.minCPM.py [datafile] ---> Gene_by_cross.tests.v2.txt

+3. Reading the "inversion relevance" of each gene, test whether genes within inversions exhibit greater cis genetic variation than in the remainder of the genome.
+For all genes internal to inversions, partition the pairwise differences in expression effects within and between orientatins.

+      python gene.tests_by_inversions.py  ---> Alpha.by.gene.txt

+4. The partitioning calculations from the previous program (gene.tests_by_inversions.py) is nested within a loop that permutes estimates across orientations within genes.

+      python gene.tests_by_inversions.permute.py ---> perm.stats

 The expression level input files were published with Veltsos and Kelly (2024) The quantitative genetics of gene expression in Mimulus guttatus.
 PLOS Genetics 20:e1011072.
 DOI: 10.1371/journal.pgen.1011072.
-These analyses were conducted on a draft assembly and annotation of the genome.
-The v1 assembly is archived by JGI, the annotation is included here as a gff3 file.
+The programs listed above were applied using a draft assembly and annotation of the genome of the IM767 genome.
+This "v1 assembly" is archived by JGI, the annotation of the v1 is included here as a gff3 file.